Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Experiments

 The first six plots, depicted in Figures~\ref{real_subfig1} to \ref{real_subfig6}, are generated with real data provided by FAU \cite{Fuchs2020}.
 We note that the targets are different among the presented signals, showcasing various scenarios.
 Moreover, the central frequency of the interference source is not always the same, having three distinct values: $76.25$ GHz, $76.5$ GHz and $76.75$ GHz.
 Looking at the results, it is clear that our network can provide more accurate estimations of the amplitude of targets, being able to mitigate the interference and to reduce the noise floor.

-The last three plots, depicted in Figures~\ref{real_subfig7} to \ref{real_subfig9}, are made on data provided by the NXP company, which were captured with the NXP TEF810X 77 GHz radar transceiver in various real-world scenarios.
+The last three plots, depicted in Figures~\ref{real_subfig7} to \ref{real_subfig9}, are made on data provided by the NXP company, which were captured with the NXP TEF810X 77 GHz radar transceiver in a couple of outdoor experiments on a two-lane road.
+The victim radar was mounted on the bumper of a car, while the interfering radar was mounted on a tripod in a fixed location outside the roadway.
+The main target was another moving car on the road.
+Besides the car, there were other reflections in the range profiles coming from surrounding targets (e.g., lighting poles, trees).
 Even if the interference is more visible in these examples, our approach successfully mitigates the interference, providing better results in terms of amplitude of targets compared to the zeroing algorithm.

 We highlight that the real data samples are collected with different radar sensors and have distinct central frequencies.
-Nevertheless, our model is able to mitigate the interference and surpass the baseline method without any adjustment or fine-tuning.
+Nevertheless, our model is able to mitigate the interference and surpass the baseline method, without any adjustment or fine-tuning.
 This demonstrates that our model has a good generalization capacity, being applicable to a wide range of radar sensors, without requiring any additional effort.

+In addition to range profile processing, we tested the capacity of our network to clean real range-Doppler profiles, by processing separately each range profile and then concatenating them.
+We computed the range-Doppler experiment on data from the NXP company and tested our method against the zeroing baseline.
+The results are shown in Figure~\ref{fig_doppler}.
+We can observe that our FCN trained with pruning is able to better clean the range-Doppler map in comparison with the zeroing method.